The art of improvising - Part A

 Staying at home and dealing with technical issues while working with customers or other daily-work issues, reminded me how crucial it is to stay resilient and why the skill of improvising is one of the best skills I’ve honed.
 It is also one of the important skills of entrepreneurs, as unexpected surprises always arise.

 About 10 years ago, I was invited to DJ at a local bar in Tel Aviv.
 I was already an experienced DJ and knew this place well, but I came the night before to check out the place and the equipment, just to make sure they have everything I need.
-I usually brought any missing equipment with me.
+If there was any missing equipment – I usually brought it with me.

 The night I was DJing, I arrived early — I have been always arriving early to my lectures, DJing, training sessions, and work presentations in order to make the required preparations calmly.